marcohern/Weather/README.md

 6. cd CSharp
 7. You may need to update nuget packages beforehand, I dont remember the command.
 I suspect the build will do that but im not sure, and im too lazy to test.
 8. you may click on the Run & Debug tab of vscode, then click on the green play button to start a web server
 9. The app should open on your default browser at this point.
+If not, you may open the url: http://localhost:7025/index.html, or just add the index.html to the address.

 ## Use